On the Secret Protection Problem in Discrete-Event Systems

 Lemma~\ref{lemma1} suggests an algorithm whose runtime is exponential in the size of the alphabet of protectable events.
 We now show that, under current knowledge in complexity theory, this algorithm is optimal.
-Specifically, we show that if any of the considered budget-constrained secret protection problems could be solved in sub-exponential time, then 3-SAT could also be solved in sub-exponential time. \begin{theorem} There is no algorithm that solves BC-$\chi$-SPP-U (resp.
-BC-$\chi$-SPP, BC-SPP-U, BC-SPP) in time $2^{o(N)}$, where $N$ denotes the number of protectable events in the system, unless ETH fails. \end{theorem} \begin{proof} Consider the reduction of 3-SAT to BC-$\chi$-SPP-U from the proof of Lemma~\ref{lemma2}.
-If the input 3-CNF formula contains $n$ variables, then the constructed system has $N = 2n$ protectable events and no more than $n+2m+2$ states.
-Suppose that there exists an algorithm solving BC-$\chi$-SPP-U in time $2^{o(N)} = 2^{o(n)}$.
-Then, by reducing any instance of 3-SAT to an instance of BC-$\chi$-SPP-U in polynomial time and applying this algorithm, we would obtain a sub-exponential time algorithm for 3-SAT, contradicting the exponential time hypothesis. \end{proof}
+Specifically, we show that if any of the considered budget-constrained secret protection problems could be solved in sub-exponential time, then 3-SAT could also be solved in sub-exponential time. \begin{theorem} There is no algorithm that solves BC-Parikh-SPP(-U) in time $2^{o(N)}$, where $N$ is the number of protectable events in the system, unless ETH fails. \end{theorem} \begin{proof} Consider the reduction of 3-SAT from the proof of Lemma~\ref{lemma2}.
+If the input 3-CNF formula contains $n$ variables, then the constructed system has $N = 2n$ protectable events.
+Suppose that there exists an algorithm solving BC-Parikh-SPP(-U) in time $2^{o(N)} = 2^{o(n)}$.
+Then, by reducing any instance of 3-SAT to an instance of BC-Parikh-SPP(-U) in polynomial time and applying this algorithm, we would obtain a sub-exponential-time algorithm for 3-SAT, contradicting the exponential time hypothesis. \end{proof}